dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps.md

 After the wallet canister is listed in SNS-W, the [SNS canisters are created triggered by a manual call to SNS-W](../launching/launch-steps.md/#SNS-launch-step-deployment).

-The command tp trigger the creation of SNS canisters on the SNS subnet:
+The command to trigger the creation of SNS canisters on the SNS subnet:

 ```bash
 sns deploy --network "${NETWORK}" --init-config-file "${CONFIG}" --save-to "sns_canister_ids.json"